CC attribution: Public Domain. NASA via pingnews on flickr.

 - Real Time Tropical Cyclone Research Page– University of Central Florida.
 Lots of additional links.

 - Houston TranStar Cameras, and

 - Houston TranStar Incidents and Road Closures.

-You just don’t want to be caught off guard when one of these comes knocking at your door.
+Again as it bears repeating, you just don’t want to be caught off guard when one of these comes knocking at your door.